 Oxford was founded in the 8th Century and has examples of every major English architectural period since Saxon times.
 Oxford is dominated by the University which was established in the 12th century – although teaching can be traced back to 1096 making it the second oldest university in the world.

 The city centre is squeezed into a few streets, with a labyrinth of beautiful buildings, shops, museums, pubs and other attractions and unexpected surprises hidden away.
-Our parties will be located in two historic venues right in the centre of the city, and we are also planning some daytime activities that will help you make the most of your visit to our beautiful city.
+All of our parties will be located at the Oxford Union which is right in the heart of the city, and we are also planning some daytime activities that will help you make the most of your visit to our beautiful city.

 Designed to resemble the chambers of the Houses of Parliament, the debating chamber building opened in 1879.
 The architect, Alfred Waterhouse, who is known for his Gothic Revival designs, also designed buildings for Balliol College Oxford, 3 Cambridge colleges and the Natural History Museum in London.